dudwlss/Nvidia-AI-Specialist-Certification/README.md

 # General description of the current project

 <aside>
 ✅ - This project develops an AI-powered real-time monitoring system using the YOLOv5 deep learning model to detect safety helmet usage among construction workers.
-The system identifies and tracks three key elements: safety helmets, enabling automatic compliance verification with safety regulations.
+The system identifies and tracks key elements: safety helmets, enabling automatic compliance verification with safety regulations.

 </aside>